-UnitedHealthcare’s Healthy Pregnancy and Maternity Support programs provide resources to help expectant mothers identify and manage high-risk pregnancies and to assist them get the most out of their benefits before, during and after delivery.
+UnitedHealthcare’s Healthy Pregnancy and Maternity Support programs provide resources and support to help expectant mothers throughout their pregnancies and to assist them get the most out of their benefits before, during and after delivery.

-The UnitedHealthcare Healthy Pregnancy™ app offers educational resources and personalized tools designed to help expectant mothers make more informed decisions, promote dialogue with care providers and manage their pregnancy more effectively.
+The UnitedHealthcare Healthy Pregnancy® app offers educational resources and personalized tools designed to help expectant mothers make more informed decisions, promote dialogue with care providers and manage their pregnancy more effectively.

 View Maternity Support Engagement Resources (Fully Insured employers)

 Please check with your UnitedHealthcare sales representative to find out if these programs are available to you.